 Use unscented talcum powder, as scents might irritate your skin.
 Apply a little on sweat-prone areas like your underarms, backs of your knees, and inner thighs.
 Coat the skin and let it sit as if it were an antiperspirant deodorant.

 Neem (margosa) can be used on a number of skin rashes.
-Research has shown it has antimicrobial and anti-inflammatory properties.
+Research has shown it has properties.
 However, human studies are limited.

 Neem powder can be combined with water to make a paste.
 This paste can be applied to the rash, left on for a few minutes, and washed off.
 Neem powder can also be added to a lukewarm bath.